KDE/digikam-doc/image_editor/enhancement_tools.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-- **Subject not properly detected**: try increasing the **Subject Segmentation** value.
+- **Subject not properly detected**: try increasing the **Subject Isolation** value.
 Make sure your selection includes all of the subject.
 For complex subjects, you may need to manually adjust the selection.

 - **Blur effect too strong/weak**: adjust the **Smoothness** parameter.
 For subtle effects, use lower values (3-8).

 - **Unnatural transition**: increase the **Progressive Transition** value for smoother effect.
 Try adjusting your selection to better isolate the subject.

-- **Performance issues**: reduce the **Subject Segmentation** value for faster processing.
+- **Performance issues**: reduce the **Subject Isolation** value for faster processing.
 Note also that the tool consumes a lot of memory to work with large images.

 See Also
 ~~~~~~~~